TinkeringButReallyPlayingWithFire/Swiftagram/README.md

 ```

-Create an empty database for our application
+**7 - Create an empty database for our application**
 Create an empty database for your project using the database tools you prefer.
 Just create an empty database here, the exact steps will depend on your system setup.

-In the .env file, add database information to allow Laravel to connect to the database
+**8 - In the .env file, add database information to allow Laravel to connect to the database**

 We will want to allow Laravel to connect to the database that you just created in the previous step.
 To do this, we must add the connection credentials in the .env file and Laravel will handle the connection from there.